athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ### clj/clojure

-The next few sections will discuss each of the above tools in more detail and how they all come together.

-## clojure

-When you read the `CLI Tools` [official getting started] you will notice that they use `clj` and `clojure` and both accept the same arguments.
-Are they the same thing or different?
+When you read the `Clojure CLI Tools` [official getting started] you will notice that you can use two commands: `clj` or `clojure`.
+They seem to do the same thing, but are used at different times.
 When do you use one over the other?

-First, how are they the same or different?
-When you use `clj` it actually calls `clojure` under the hood and `clojure` itself calls something like this:
+`clj` is _mainly_ used during development.  `clojure` is _mainly_ used in a production or CI environment.
+The reason for this is because `clj` is a light wrapper around the `clojure` command.

+The `clj` command wraps the `clojure` command in another tool called [rlwrap]. `rlwrap` improves the developer experience by making it easier to type in the terminal while you're running your Clojure REPL.

+The tradeoff for the convenience provided by `clj` is that `clj` introduces dependencies.
+This is a tradeoff because you may not have access to `rlwrap` in production and tools like `rlwrap` _can_ make it harder to compose the `clj` command with other tools.
+As a result of this, it's a common practice to use `clojure` in production/ci environments.
+<a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

+Okay, so they do the same thing, but what is the purpose of `clj/clojure`?

+If `clj/clojure` didn't exist you would have to manually do what it does under the hood which is run a command like this to run Clojure:

 ```bash
 java [java-opt*] -cp classpath clojure.main [init-opt*] [main-opt] [arg*]
 ```

-Yet, you will see that `clj` is more commonly used in development.
-The reason for this is because `clj` wraps the `clojure` command with a another tool called [rlwrap].
-What `rlwrap` does is add [readline] support to the `clojure` command.
-In other words, `clj` makes it easier to type in the Clojure REPL in the terminal.
-It's for this reason that you will be encouraged to use `clj` during development, where as `clojure` is more commonly used in a CI or production setting<a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

-Okay, so now that we know that `clj` is a convenience wrapper around `clojure`, what does this command do?
-Well, it's just a bash script and it orchestrates the other tools.
-Thus, `clj` is responsible for:

-- running Clojure programs
-- Providing a standard way to interact with Clojure programs
-- Improves the "Getting Started" story
+If you're new to a language the above isn't the greatest "getting started" story.
+That's why a tool like `clj/clojure` exists:  To run the above command so you don't have to.
+As a result, it makes it easier to use Clojure across different environments (Mac, Windows, Linux) and help you configure your Clojure program.
+The alternative would be quite error prone, tedious and require a lot of upfront knowledge from each developer.

+To be honest though, this is exactly what all the other tools provide as well.
+Where it starts to become different is in how `clj/clojure` orchestrates the tools it uses and how it allows you to extend it's functionality.
+Let's take a look at `tools.deps.alpha`.

+### tools.deps.alpha

 As I said, it's a convenience wrapper.
 The meat and potatoes of the `clj` tool is `tools.deps.alpha`.